deepakm0003/Walmart-IntelliFlow/README.md

 ---

-# Note:- The Vercel Website server is not running now because of the use of the FlaskAPI App, and this API is the development API, not for Production.
+# Note:- The Vercel Website server is not running now because of the use of the FlaskAPI App, and this API is the development API, not the Production.
 ## To use this application, download it, read the instructions, and then run it.